Our team

 Postdoctoral Researcher

-Stuart Dunmore is a Research Fellow and tutor in linguistics at the University of Edinburgh.
+Stuart Dunmore is a Research Fellow at the University of Edinburgh.

-Stuart’s research focuses on the sociolinguistics of minority language use, ideologies and cultural identities, with particular reference to Celtic language communities in the UK and North America.
+Stuart is expert on the sociolinguistics of minority language use, ideologies and cultural identities, with particular reference to Celtic language communities in the UK and North America.
 He completed masters degrees at Edinburgh and Oxford before earning his doctorate in 2015.
 Stuart’s British Academy postdoctoral fellowship assessed the role of 'new' speakers in language learning initiatives and policy interventions in Scotland and Nova Scotia, and his first book Language Revitalisation in Gaelic Scotland was published in 2019.
-He has published numerous articles on language, identity and ethnicity, and held a Fulbright fellowship at Harvard University during 2021.
+He has published numerous articles on language, identity and ethnicity, and in 2022 he held a Fulbright fellowship at Harvard University.

 You can read more about his work here and over at our blog